imFORZA/wp-listings-pro/readme.txt

 A: Please use the support forums for this plugin on the wordpress.org website or submit an issue on Github.
 We'd love to hear from you!

 == Changelog ==

+- 3.0.4
+-- Fixed bug with API keys being overwritten
+-- Updating clearing of cache to clear all transients for API -- Updated background processing to go through REST rather than AJAX

 - 3.0.1
 -- First release of WP Listings Pro